rcsaquino/resrgan-gui/README.md

 > **Warning**
 >
-> This is only tested on Windows 11 x64 with NVIDIA RTX 2060
->
-> Feel free to create an issue for any bugs you might encounter
+> This is only tested on Windows 11 x64 with NVIDIA RTX 2060.
+Feel free to create an issue for any bugs you might encounter.

 # Installation

 ## With installer (recommended)

-1. Download the [.msi installer]([https://github.com/rcsaquino/resrgan-gui/releases](https://github.com/rcsaquino/resrgan-gui/releases/download/v0.1.0/Real.ESRGAN.GUI_0.1.0_x64_en-US.msi)) from the releases section
+1. Download the [.msi installer](https://github.com/rcsaquino/resrgan-gui/releases/download/v0.1.0/Real.ESRGAN.GUI_0.1.0_x64_en-US.msi) from the releases section
 2. Double click the MSI installer
 3. Follow the on screen prompts

 ## Portable zip

 > **Warning**
+>
 > Portable version is still unstable (windows 11 and *some* windows 10 users only).
-Try the `.msi installer` if you encounter problems.
+Try the .msi installer if you encounter problems.

-1. Download the [portable zip]([https://github.com/rcsaquino/resrgan-gui/releases](https://github.com/rcsaquino/resrgan-gui/releases/download/v0.1.0/resrgan-gui-portable_0.1.0_x64_en-US.zip)) from the releases section
+1. Download the [portable zip](https://github.com/rcsaquino/resrgan-gui/releases/download/v0.1.0/resrgan-gui-portable_0.1.0_x64_en-US.zip) from the releases section
 2. Extract to your preferred directory

 ## Compile it yourself